FlorianLeidner/gmx_db/README.md

    Jobs can be in a hierarchical relationship with one another i.e., the progression of job B depends on the status of job A. Currently we only map single parent, directional relationships.
 If job **B** depends on job **A** it also has access to the output of job **A**.
+<br/> <br/>
+3) <ins>Groups</ins> (Future Update)

+   Groups of workers share a common filesystem.
+   Jobs assigned to a specific group can only be run by machines in the same group (unless otherwise specified).
+   This feature is currently not implemented.

 ## Usage